 The majority of customers that live in townhouses have a zoning system.
 A zoning system has air flow dampers in your ducts.
-When the desired temperature of that area is satisfied, your dampers in your ducts will close.
-When your cooling system is not working properly, it does not mean that you need ac repair.
+When the desired temperature of that area is satisfied, your dampers in your ducts close.
+When your cooling system is not working correctly, it does not mean that you need an ac repair.
 It may mean that you have a problem with your zoning system.
-Most companies that arrive at your home, wont know that you have a zoning problem until they arrive at your home.
+Most companies that arrive at your home don't know that you have a zoning problem until they arrive at your home.
 We are going to give you a few tips, to help you figure out what kind of problem you have at your home, before placing a service call.
-When you call your local air conditioning repair company for service.
-The ac company will usually send a service technician to your home.
-Most service technicians don't have the full experience on how to fully troubleshoot a zoning system problem.
-Service technicians that don't have the full knowledge can cause the homeowner to spend lots of unnecessary money to correct this problem.
-The person that you really need in a zoning problem, are the installers that install them for a living.
-The installer knows how the whole zoning system works from A-Z.

 A/C Compressor Explosion, Caught On Video.